- CBD Oil for Anxiety

 Generalized Anxiety Disorder

 A person is classified as having generalized anxiety disorder when they find that they are consistently experiencing anxiety in situations that are not commonly deemed as being stressful.
-Those with generalized anxiety disorder often find that they are unable to control their worries and that the anxiety they experience has an impact on their regular daily life.
+Those with generalized anxiety disorder often find that they are unable to control their worries and that the anxiety they experience has an impact on their daily life.

 Social Anxiety Disorder